 Participants should be suspended for any part of the travel that is for personal or leisure.

-To send the Participant the Small Business Coaching Agreement online, the Provider must enter the following information into the Department's IT Systems and select 'Send online':
+To send the Participant the Small Business Coaching Agreement online, the Provider must enter the proposed Small Business Coaching start date into the Department's IT Systems and select 'Send online'.